duckduckgo/android-search-and-stories/CONTRIBUTING.md

 # Contributing

-We are excited that you want to help make DuckDuckGo Search & Stories better!
+We are excited that you want to help make DuckDuckGo Search & Stories better.
+Some of the best features of DuckDuckGo came from the community; so stay in touch!

 * If there isn't already an open issue that describes your bug or feature, submit one.
   * If you're submitting a **bug**, please describe a way we can reproduce the problem and the affected versions.